The section helps you learn more about the built-in Extension Providers for Jikkou.

 KafkaClientQuota resources are used to define the quota limits to be applied on Kafka consumers and producers.

-A KafkaClientQuota resource can be used to apply limit to consumers and/or producers identified by a client-id
+A KafkaClientQuota resource can be used to apply limit to consumers and/or producers identified by a client-id or a

-user principal
+user principal.

 KafkaClientQuota